um-univie/mod/doc/source/exe/index.rst

   .. warning:: The standard ``ipython3`` may not be appropriate for the compiled bindings,
     which may result in a crash during import of the ``mod`` module.

+.. envvar:: MOD_DEBUGGER

+  Set this environmentt variable to the executable to use with :option:`--debug` is given and :option:`--memcheck` is not given.
+  When not set the string ``gdb --args`` or ``lldb --`` is used, if GDB or LLDB is available.

 Post-processing Options
 =======================